pc1b/DuckBit/README.md

 # DuckBit

+## Welcome to DuckBit!

+This is the main page of the cybercriminal group DuckBit.
+We sell leaks and combos with LOVE.

-## Paginas principales
+## Main pages
 /
+/register
+/login
 /admin
-/login
-/register
+/user
 /shop
-/user